smartsheet-samples/oauth-flow-sample-node/README.md

 **Important**: This sample app runs on localhost, but implementing OAuth on a production application will have some major differences.
 The key things to pay attention to:
 - The tokens **must** be handled in a more secure way.
 They should be stored in a database.
 The use of a JSON file is **only** for this sample.
 - The *Redirect URL* must be set to a secure URL on the production server that the developer has control over so the authorization code is safe and can be easily captured.
 - Make sure the App Description is polished on Smartsheet.
-Any customers going following the OAuth Flow will see the app description.
+Any customers following the OAuth Flow will see the app description in the authorization window.